vmware/ansible-collection-alb/docs/avi_pkiprofile.rst

                   - Instead, only the chain certs configured in the certificate authority section will be used to verify trust of the client's cert.
                 </div>
                                 <div style="font-size: small">
-                  - Allowed in enterprise with any value edition, essentials(allowed values- true) edition, basic(allowed values- true) edition, enterprise with
+                  - Allowed in enterprise edition with any value, essentials edition(allowed values- true), basic edition(allowed values- true), enterprise with
                 </div>
                                 <div style="font-size: small">
                   - cloud services edition.